 VEGAN THAI GREEN SWEET POTATO CURRY

 Oh boy, do I ever have a delicious flavor-packed curry recipe for you all today.
 I’m a lover of all kinds of vegan curry recipes.
 This Vegan Thai Green Sweet Potato Curry is bound to become in regular rotation at your house real soon.
-This recipe is actually inspired by a red curry that is in my upcoming cookbook (that is to die for!) but in this recipe, it is based on green curry paste and made a bit different and also with different veggies.
+This recipe is actually inspired by a red curry that is in my Cookbook (that is to die for!) but in this recipe, it is based on green curry paste and made a bit different and also with different veggies.
 Green curry paste tastes pretty different from red curry.
 For one, it is not nearly as spicy as red curry, so adding red pepper flakes was a must here.

-The roasted cashews on top are optional, but please add them, omg, they add a lovely to-die-for crunch and creamy bite to this amazing curry.
+The roasted cashews on top are optional, but please add them, they add a lovely to-die-for crunch and creamy bite to this amazing curry.

 For this green curry, my love of sweet potatoes is the focus (aka: obsession).